bfern/bfern/about.md

 published: true
 ---

-I am a Data Scientist currently working in the sports betting industry, but also with experience in the e-commerce sector.
+I am a Data Scientist who has predominantly worked in the sports betting industry, but also with experience in the e-commerce sector.
+To find out more about me, check out my first blog post or feel free to get in touch!

 ### Contact me